-- 1. Scheduling: this case will conclude today.
+- 1. Scheduling: this case will begin today and could last as long as two weeks, through next Friday, December 16.
 Are any of you actually unable to sit as jurors because of this schedule? - 2.
-Is there anything about the nature of the charge in this case that might affect your ability to be impartial in this case? - 3.
+Is there anything about the nature of the charges in this case that might affect your ability to be impartial in this case? - 3.
 The court reads Pattern Jury Instructions of the Seventh Circuit:

 Presumption of Innocence.
-The defendant is presumed to be innocent of the charge.
-This presumption remains with the defendant throughout every stage of the trial and during your deliberations on the verdict, and is not overcome unless from all the evidence in the case you are convinced beyond a reasonable doubt that the defendant is guilty.
+Each defendant is presumed to be innocent of the charges.
+This presumption remains with the defendant throughout every stage of the trial and during your deliberations on the verdict, and is not overcome unless from all the evidence in the case you are convinced beyond a reasonable doubt that a defendant is guilty.

 Burden of Proof.
-The government has the burden of proving the defendant's guilt beyond a reasonable doubt, and this burden remains on the government throughout the case.
-The defendant is not required to prove his innocence or to produce any evidence.
+The government has the burden of proving the guilt of each defendant beyond a reasonable doubt, and this burden remains on the government throughout the case.
+A defendant is not required to prove his innocence or to produce any evidence.

-The defendant has an absolute right not to testify.
-The fact that the defendant does not testify cannot be considered by you in any way in arriving at your verdict.
+Each defendant has an absolute right not to testify.
+The fact that a defendant does not testify cannot be considered by you in any way in arriving at your verdict.